 Yarn Over Between a Purl and a Knit

-Yarning over between a purl stitch and a knit stitch may be the easiest of all, but it doesn't feel quite right when you're doing it.
+Yarning over between a purl stitch and a knit stitch may be the simplest in theory, but it can sometimes feel like a challenging maneuver.

 05 of 05